 There may have been a use-case for this

 .length method that made it a beautiful idea.
-But that use-case is not immediately obvious on inspection.
+But that use-case is not immediately obvious.

 To be sure, people have come up with all kinds of tricks to get around this.
 Casting the object to JSON and looking for square brackets usually works.
 But what if the Array was created in a different window?
 The only test I have found that works cross-browser and cross-window is pretty inefficient:

 I prefer to know the exact state of the objects I am workign with ahead of time.
 Which we can do by creating our own array initializer:

 The default sorting method on Arrays does not sort numbers correctly: